buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure Category**: M |
 | **Description** |

-A Vampire can decide to create a vampire spawn from a victim rather than a full vampire only when using its ability to create spawn on a humanoid creature.
+A Vampire can decide, when using its ability to create spawn on a humanoid creature, to create a vampire spawn rather than a full vampire from a victim.
 This decision must be made as soon as a vampire kills an appropriate creature using its bite.

 ### Violet Fungus